entando/entando-docs/vuepress/docs/next/docs/curate/bundle-presentation-config.md

     # ....
 ```

-In order to change the UI elements, you need to update the custom-resource in accordance with this table
+In order to change the UI elements, you need to update the custom-resource in accordance with this table:

 | Field                           | UI Element                                                                |
 |---------------------------------|---------------------------------------------------------------------------|